Dreii/breadknife.js/README.md

 ```

 ### Disabling a test
 Breadknife stores all tests on the clients local storage so that slices can persist between sessions, if you need to temporarily disable a test without removing it you can add `disabled: true` to the config for that test.
-Disabled tests always return `'CONTROL'`
+Disabled tests always return `Breadknife.states.CONTROL`

 ```js
 const  exampleConfig  = [